 If you live in New Mexico and operate a motor vehicle, car, or motorcycle, it’s important to ensure your driver’s license is not expired.
-Residents who need to renew their driver’s license are required to obtain either a REAL ID or a driver’s authorization card if they do not currently posses a driver’s license.
+Residents who need to renew their driver’s license are required to obtain either a REAL ID or a Standard Driver’s License if they do not currently possess a driver’s license.
 At MVD Express, we’re proud to be a leading provider of quick and efficient DMV services throughout New Mexico.
 If you need to schedule an appointment to renew your expired driver’s license, contact us or stop by one of our locations in Albuquerque, Rio Rancho, Santa Fe, or Las Cruces today!

 Renew Your Expired Driver’s License in New Mexico

-To renew your New Mexico Driver’s License in accordance to the new Federal mandate, applicants must apply in person at a Mexico Motor Vehicle Division office.
+To renew your New Mexico Driver’s License in accordance to the new Federal mandate, applicants must apply in person at a New Mexico Motor Vehicle Division office.
 A REAL ID is a federally compliant driver’s license that can be used to board an aircraft and enter federal buildings.
-Applicants who cannot provide proof of legal presence in the United States do not qualify for a REAL ID, and must apply for a driving authorization card instead.
+Applicants who cannot provide proof of legal presence in the United States do not qualify for a REAL ID, and must apply for a standard driver’s license or identification card instead.

 Required Documentation To Renew Your Driver’s License

 If you have an expired driver’s license, the license renewal process may be a little more complicated, especially if your license has been expired for one year or more.
 Before you visit one of our MVD Express locations to renew your license, make sure to bring the following material:

 |You’ll need to bring some special paperwork, including:||If your license has been expired for 5 years or more, you will need to bring the following:|

 - Click here for a full list of acceptable documents for a Real ID-compliant license